Beachlands

 Marine Sediment Deposits

-Shallow marine sediments from the Takanini Formation underlie parts of Beachlands, representing former coastal margins.
-These deposits vary in composition from firm sandstone to soft silt, creating localised bearing capacity variations.
-Geotechnical investigation is essential before construction on untested ground near the coast.
+Parts of Beachlands sit on Takanini Formation shallow marine sediments, former coastal margins.
+These vary from firm sandstone to soft silt, sometimes within a short distance.
+Bearing capacity can shift unexpectedly.
+Geotechnical investigation before construction on untested coastal ground is simply the right call.

 Coastal Weather and Salt Exposure